Looking Towards The Loans 2 Go Stand (photo)

 to 1,800 fans and unusually the terracing is comprised

 not of concrete steps, but metal ones instead.
-The
+At the

-end, the Stuarts Plumbing Stand is a similar looking
+opposite end, is the Loans 2 Go Stand which is a

 The Club have outlined plans to double the size of the existing Main Stand, by adding a further 500 seats.